 This subject provides 48 hours of advanced training in the assessment, diagnosis, classification and treatment of common and severe mental disorders and psychopathology in adults.
 The disorders covered include delirium, dementia and amnesic disorders, somatoform, psychotic, dissociative, and adjustment disorders.
-In this subject students receive 10 hours of formal academic training in the mechanisms and aetiology of these disorders, including a critical examination of the major diagnostic systems and diagnostic criteria, 10 hours of formal academic training in the clinical, behavioural, and psychometric assessment of these problems, 24 hours of formal academic training in empirically validated psychological interventions, and 4 hours formal academic training in psychopharmacology as it applies to these disorders.
-At the end of this subject students should have developed the competence to reliably diagnose the disorders covered, and to plan and evaluate appropriate treatments.
+In this subject, students receive 10 hours of formal academic training in the mechanisms and aetiology of these disorders, including a critical examination of the major diagnostic systems and diagnostic criteria.
+They receive a further 10 hours of formal academic training in the clinical, behavioural, and psychometric assessment of these problems, 24 hours of formal academic training in empirically validated psychological interventions, and 4 hours formal academic training in psychopharmacology.
+Students learn to reliably diagnose psychological disorders, and to plan and evaluate appropriate treatments.

 |Faculty||Faculty of Society & Design|

 1. Apply evidence-based and scientific methods to professional practice across the lifespan in empirically valid and culturally responsive ways.

 2. Employ professional communication skills, in a culturally responsive manner.

 3. Interpret standardised psychological testing, as part of broader assessment, to assess and interpret aspects of functioning.

 4. Identify psychological disorders using a recognised taxonomy.

 5. Utilise assessments and synthesise information from multiple sources, including assessment and management of risk.

 6. Understand how to monitor outcomes and modifications based on evolving case formulation.